kaltura/developer-platform/recipes/iterate_entries.md

 <!--METADATA
 {
   "icon": "image",
-  "hidden": true
+  "hidden": true,
-}
+  "summary": "How to list all entries for a given partner" }
 -->

 # Iterate over all entries
-How to list all entries for a given partner

 ## Getting a list of entries
 Iterating over all entries is achieved by calling media.list() passing along a pager with an index and size